TMC-Italia/pyzza-session-demo/README.md

 # Pyzza Session Demo 🍕
 **Python Demo - Pizza Session (18 Nov)**

-This repository demonstrates a Python-based application designed for a pizza-themed session, showcasing various services built with Docker, Python, and Makefiles.
+This repository demonstrates a Python-based application designed for the Pizza session, showcasing various services built with Docker, Python, and Makefiles.

 ## Project Overview